girijarani92/bankcustomer_analysis/README.md

  1.Job classification (pie chart)- calculated the percentage of customer in each classification using dax formula(define variable, applied calulate and filter).<br>
  2.Customer by age group and gender-Calculated percentage of customer on age group and gender.Age group calculated by creating table using index switch function.<br>
  3.Top customer- Top customer is displayed by using Top N filter on the visual. <br>
- 4.Interaction bewtween map and other viusal will change the report based on region selection.<br>
+ 4.Interaction between map and other visual will change the report based on region selection.<br>